SeptemberHX/dde-top-panel/readme.md

 mkdir build
 cd build
 cmake ..
-make -j8
+make -j8 package
 ```
-Then `dde-top-panel` should be in `build/frame/dde-top-panel`.
+Then a deb package will be generated.
-Then go to step 2 in How to run for Deepin V20

 ## For tray icons of wine applications